It’s been a little over five years since chalk paint first became popular, which is a lifetime in the world of home decor.

 Remember when I said above that there was one exception to the rule about having to remove wax before you paint?

-Milk Paint is the one paint (that I am aware of and in my experience) that can be painted over a waxed finish without any major adherence issues.
+Milk Paint is the one paint (that I am aware of and in my experience) that can be painted over a waxed finish typically without major adherence issues.
 The wax must be fully cured–meaning it has been on the piece of furniture for 30 days or more–and a light scuff with sandpaper is recommended before you paint.
-But if you want to repaint a waxed piece and skip the process of removing the wax with mineral spirits, milk paint will do the trick.

 So now you know what you need to do if that turquoise chalk painted piece from 2012 is staring you down!